gianwiher/GPA-Calculator/README.md

 ### Step 4:
-Open the `gpacalc.ipynb` notebook and enther the name of the html file.
+Open the `gpacalc.ipynb` notebook and enter the path to the html file.
 Then run all cells.

-**Note** If you have not installed the pandas and matplotlib libraries on your machine, then first run `pip install pandas matplotlib`.
-(This assumes you have a python interpreter on your machine.
-Else chek out [Anaconda](https://www.anaconda.com/products/individual#Downloads)
+**Note** If you have not installed the pandas and matplotlib libraries on your machine, then first run `pip install pandas matplotlib` (This assumes you have a python interpreter on your machine.
+Else chek out [Anaconda](https://www.anaconda.com/products/individual#Downloads)).